elastic/azure-marketplace/README.md

 **It is strongly recommended that you secure communication before using in production.**

-Check out the [Configuring TLS](#configuring-tls) section for securing communication with Transport Layer Security.
+Please read the [Configuring TLS](#configuring-tls) section for securing communication with Transport Layer Security.

 ---